How to choose the right apprenticeship training

-There are hundreds of apprenticeships to choose from.
-They offer flexible, but structured training, that meet your needs as an employer.
+From air traffic controller to engineer to vet technician, there are hundreds of apprenticeships to choose from.
+They offer flexible, but structured, training that meets your needs as an employer.

-Apprenticeships are designed by groups of employers so they reflect the knowledge, skills and behaviours an apprentice needs for a specific occupation.
+Apprenticeships are designed by groups of employers, so they reflect the knowledge, skills and behaviours an apprentice needs for a specific occupation within a sector.

 Apprentices can be a new or existing employee and they must:

 - combine work with study to gain skills and knowledge in a specific job